 His bill will hold more than his belican.

 He can take in his beak

 But I'm damned if I know how the helican.

-It is indeed "a wonderful bird," a noble bird, a creature of the Cretaceous with a history in which its Biblical status reflects a comparatively recent generation.5 And his bill can hold more than his "belican," but it is neither made nor used for storing food.
-It seizes its fishy fare in a big mouthful of water—normally about three gallons, not five as Lewis guessed—then squeezes the water out through the sides of its mouth by pressing the bottom of its pouch against its breast, and passes the fish to its gullet.
+It is indeed "a wonderful bird," a noble bird, a creature of the Cretaceous with a history in which its Biblical status suggests a comparatively recent generation.5 And his bill could hold more than his "belican," perhaps, but it is neither made nor used for storing food.
+It seizes its fishy fare in a big mouthful of water—normally about three gallons, not five as Lewis guessed—then squeezes the water out through the sides of its mouth by pressing the bottom of its pouch against its breast, and gulps its catch into its gullet.
 The expandable lower bill is a multipurpose organ.
 In hot weather, pelicans can sometimes be seen cooling their bodies with pulsations of their pouches.

 "This small flock of pelicans rose from the water as the airplane approached.
 Almost instantly they were in this symmetrical formation with perfectly synchronized wing beats." — Jim Wark

 Incidentally, ever alert to the changing soundscapes around him, Lewis noted in a postscript to his bird tale that "the green insect known in the U' States by the name of the sawyer or chittediddle [a.k.a. katydid] was first heard to cry on the 27th of July."